Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 Besides being heavy, aluminum arrows are very straight and accurate.

-Also, when you hit an aluminum arrow with another arrow, you might damage it much more than you would when using a carbon arrow.
+Also, when you hit an aluminum arrow with another arrow, you might damage it more than you would when using a carbon arrow.

 A big plus is, that aluminum arrows are cheaper than carbon arrows.